 7.a.
-Use only compressed gas cylinders containing the correct shielding gas for the process used and properly operating regulators designed for the gas and seed All bases fittings at c should be suitable for pressure used.
+Use only compressed gas cylinders containing the correct shielding gas for the process used and properly operating regulators designed for the gas and pressure used.
 All hoses, fittings, etc. should be suitable for the application and maintained in good condition.